 No matter how your accident was caused or who was involved,

 we will not stop until we identify all responsible parties.
-In every single case we take on,
+In every case we take,

 we always prepare as if we are going to trial.
 This sends a message to the insurance companies that we are serious about